vitei/pendactive/README.md

 ## Installation

-Copy the entire directory into your httpdocs folder and copy the config file:
+Copy the entire directory into your httpdocs folder and create a config file:

 ```
-$ mv php/config-default.php php/config.php
+$ cp php/config-default.php php/config.php
 ```

 You will need to define the following strings in php/config.php: